CATEGORY: MORE PORT TOWNSEND

 In 1996, John sold the building and retired.

-Seven years later, August 4th, 2003, in the middle of a hot, dry summer, two teen agers were playing at night with cigarette lighters in the alley north of the store.
-They accidentally set fire to some trash on the sidewalk which in turn set the building on fire.
+Seven years later, August 4th, 2003, in the middle of a hot, dry summer, two teen agers were playing at night in the alley north of the store, they were throwing lit matches into a dumpster containing used cardboard boxes to see if they could be ignited.
+And, to their amazement: YES they could be ignited, and even more!
+The burning boxes in turn set the building on fire.
 It was completely destroyed.
 Fortunately no one was in the building at the time.

 What a sad ending for one of the most loved landmarks in Port Townsend and the oldest grocery store in the State of Washington!